-Concordia opened its doors for the first time at its current location in 1905.
-The school began as a four-year academy to meet the needs of the region for pastors and school teachers for the Lutheran Church-Missouri Synod.
-The campus has evolved into a university that offers a solid liberal arts education, pre-professional programs, professional church work programs, and undergraduate and graduate degrees in education and business.
-The campus’ 2,000 students come from all over the United States and the world, but primarily from the Pacific Northwest.
+Concordia opened its doors in 1905 as a four-year academy to meet regional needs for pastors and school teachers for the Lutheran Church-Missouri Synod.
+The campus has evolved into a university that offers a solid liberal arts education with undergraduate and graduate degree programs in education, business, nursing, healthcare, social sciences, religion, math, and science.
+In 2012 Concordia opened a School of Law in Boise, Idaho, which offers a Juris Doctor Degree and an innovative 3+3 program which allows undergraduate students to earn both a bachelor’s degree and law degree in just six years.
+The campus' 2,000 students come from all over the United States and the world, but primarily from the Pacific Northwest.

 Concordia University is a Christian university preparing leaders for the transformation of society.
 Located on 24 acres in a residential neighborhood of Portland, Concordia’s mission drives all planning in academics and future directions.
 The campus builds on its strengths, pursuing programs that will assist students to prepare for work or to enhance their pursuit of life-long learning.
 The Concordia community strives to encourage, support, and equip for service and fulfillment.

 2016 Concordia graduates first doctorate level student; breaks ground on new College of Education building with Portland Public Schools’ Faubion School; completes weight room renovation